Bladder doesn't work. How does the bladder work?

 5. renal colic;

-6. cloudy urine, in some cases with an admixture of pus.
+6. cloudy urine, in some cases mixed with pus.

-It is formed on the walls inside the bubble, mainly in its upper part.
-The ulcer is surrounded by hyperemic tissues, has round shape and secretes some blood with pus.
-The symptoms of an ulcer resemble those of chronic cystitis: frequent urination, pain in the groin.
-In women, the ulcer worsens before the onset of the menstrual cycle.
+It forms on the walls inside the bubble, mainly in its upper part.
+The ulcer is surrounded by hyperemic tissues and has rounded shape and releases a little blood with pus.
+The symptoms of an ulcer resemble those of chronic cystitis: frequent urination, soreness in the groin.
+In women, the ulcer worsens before the start of the menstrual cycle.

 • Tumors in the bladder

-Neoplasms in the body are both benign and can also be malignant.
-The reasons for the formation of tumors are not fully understood:
+Neoplasms in the organ can be either benign or malignant.
+The reasons for the formation of tumors are not completely clear:

 1. TO malignant neoplasms include carcinoma, lymphoma, adenocarcinoma, etc.

-3. In most cases, the tumors do not manifest themselves in any way and the patient may not suspect that something is growing in the bladder.
-In the final stages of cancer in the urine is found large cluster blood.
+3. In most cases, tumors do not manifest themselves and the patient may not suspect that something is growing in the bladder.
+In the final stages of cancer, it is found in the urine large cluster blood.

-The disease can be diagnosed in anyone age category but it often affects the elderly.
+The disease can be diagnosed in anyone age category, but it often affects older people.

 1. obesity;